 Skip to content

-ITP – Idiopathic Thrombocytopenic Purpura
+ITP – Idiopathic Thrombocytopaenic Purpura

 SHARE VIA:

 A 4-year-old girl presents with bruising over her legs, trunk and face.
 Mum has noticed them appear over the last week.
 She has been completely well with no other symptoms.
 There is no history of trauma.
-After an anxious 1 hour wait, the bloods are back-Hb 113, WCC 7.3, Plt 8 x 109/L.
+After an anxious 1 hour wait, the bloods are back.

 Bottom Line

-Uncomplicated idiopathic thrombocytopenic purpura (ITP) is new-onset bruising and bleeding with a platelet count <100 x 109/L in the absence of other symptoms
+Uncomplicated idiopathic thrombocytopenic purpura (ITP) is new-onset bruising and bleeding with a platelet count <100 x 109/L in the absence of other symptoms.

-It generally resolves itself in 80% by six months
+It generally resolves itself in 80% by six months.

 5% will have a recurrence

-Only treat if there is active bleeding, not just because of a low platelet count
+Only treat if there is active bleeding, not just because of a low platelet count.

-Advise parents to avoid NSAIDS and lookout for signs of bleeding
+Advise parents to avoid NSAIDS and lookout for signs of bleeding.

-Follow up regularly for the first six weeks or until platelet count stabilizes
+Follow up regularly for the first six weeks or until platelet count stabilizes.

 Idiopathic thrombocytopenic purpura (ITP) is a reduction in platelet count without any other cause (<100 × 109/L).
-Whilst normal platelets last eight to ten days, in ITP there are autoantibodies that destroy them in the first few hours.
+While normal platelets last eight to ten days, autoantibodies destroy them in the first few hours in ITP.
 It has a peak incidence of two to five years of age (chronic ITP peaks in adolescence).
-There is often a recent history (one to six weeks) of a viral illness or immunization.

-What are the commons symptoms and signs?
+What are the common symptoms and signs of ITP?

 The most common sign is petechiae (1-5 mm red or purple non-blanching spots) on the skin or mucosa – these indicate capillary haemorrhages.
 Some mucocutaneous bleeding is often seen, but it is rare for this to be severe (<5%).